Nayanthara: Stardom and further expansion (2014–2022)

 In 2019, she played lead roles in Viswasam, Airaa, Kolaiyuthir Kaalam and Bigil, the latter in which she collaborated with Vijay for the third time.
 She also appeared in the Malayalam film Love Action Drama, alongside Nivin Pauly where she attained an equal pay as that of male lead; for the first ever time in Malayalam cinema.
 She was also seen in Telugu biographical film, Sye Raa Narasimha Reddy, alongside Chiranjeevi and Tamannaah.
 In 2020, she was seen in a supporting role in Darbar along with Rajinikanth.
 Her film Mookuthi Amman marked her second entry into Hindu mythological and devotional cinema after her portrayal of Goddess Sita in 2011.

 2021 saw her fifth collaboration with Rajinikanth with the film Annaatthe where she was seen as a lawyer.
 She starred in Netrikann, a remake of the 2011 South Korean film Blind.
 She received critical acclaim for her portrayal of blind Durga CBI in the film.
 She also starred in the Malayalam film Nizhal and the much delayed Telugu film Aaradugula Bullet.

-Her first release of 2022 was the romcom-drama Kaathuvaakula Rendu Kaadhal, where she was seen alongside Vijay Sethupathi and Samantha Ruth Prabhu.
+Her first release of 2022 was the romantic comedy drama Kaathuvaakula Rendu Kaadhal, where she was seen alongside Vijay Sethupathi and Samantha Ruth Prabhu.
 She later starred in G.S.
 Viknesh's survival-thriller O2, where she played a single mother trying to shield her son suffering from cystic fibrosis from the effects of low oxygen.
 She was later seen in the Malayalam film Gold, alongside Prithviraj Sukumaran, in the Telugu film Godfather, the Tamil horror film Connect.

-She will be seen in the Tamil film Iraivan; for which she will get a remuneration of Rs 10 Crore, making her the only South Indian actress to get a double digit crore remuneration.
-She will also be seen in Bollywood film Jawan opposite Shah Rukh Khan which will mark her Hindi debut.
-She is also set to star two untitled films, tentatively titled as Lady Superstar 75 and NT-81.
-Netflix has documented her illustrious journey in cinema, titled as " Nayanthara beyond the fairytale " which is yet to release.
+Expansion to Hindi films and recent work (2023–present)

+Nayanthara marked her Hindi film debut with the action thriller film Jawan opposite Shah Rukh Khan, playing a NSG officer.
+Her performance received acclaim but her chemistry with Khan was criticised.
+Monika Rawal Kukreja noted, "Nayanthara brings freshness and is greeted with a slo-mo shot each time she comes on screen."
+Taran Adarsh stated "Nayanthara looks stunning and delivers a first-rate performance.
+The chemistry between her and Khan, however, is not as electrifying as intended."
+The film became one of the highest-grossing Indian film.

+Her second film in 2023 was the Tamil film Iraivan; for which she got a remuneration of Rs 10 Crore, making her the only South Indian actress to get a double-digit crore remuneration.
+She then played a chef in Annapoorani: The Goddess of Food, alongside Jai for the second time after Raja Rani.
+The film received mixed reviews, but Akchayaa Rajkumar of The News Minute called her the "soul of the film".
+Annapoorani generated controversy upon its release on Netflix.
+The accusations included claims of inciting love jihad and offending the sentiments of the Hindu community, specifically the inclusion of non-vegetarian food in an orthodox Brahmin community, who are strictly vegetarians.
+Activist Ramesh Solanki and the Hindutva group Vishva Hindu Parishad filed a police complaint.
+Subsequently, the movie was removed from Netflix and Nayanthara issued an apology on Instagram for unintentionally causing hurt to Hindu sentiments in her film.